Good Source of Crimp PL-259 for 0.4″ Coax Cables

 Money was really no object since the connector is often the weak link in the system and deserves quality.
 I just made an investment in 240 feet of LMR-400 cable and wasn’t about to shortchange the connector.

 Friends suggested the classic twist-on then solder-the-braid type of PL-259.
-I recognized this type would fit my coax fine, but I ignored the advice since industry (especially Aerospace) shuns shield solder connectors for a variety of good reasons.
+I recognized this type would fit my coax fine, and seriously considered its use.
+However, I knew things moved on decades ago since industry (especially Aerospace) shuns shield-solder connectors for a variety of good reasons.

 The attributes for my PL-259 connectors were…